skip-to-main-content

 Public education

 Ministry of Education prepares and oversees implementation of education policies, strategies and legislations.
 It supervises educational institutions and sets national standards for education quality and licensing system.
 The ministry also develops general framework for curricula, teacher standards, and overall quality of education across the country.
-Read more
+Continue reading abou the Ministry's Duties on its website.

 Ministry of Higher Education and Scientific Research is responsible for setting strategic policies and plans for establishing public and private universities and colleges, ensuring they adhere to global quality standards.
 The ministry was established in January 2024 to be responsible for the frameworks and policies of both public and private higher education, linking them to the labor market to enhance the competitiveness of higher education institutions in the country and support academic research efforts.
-Read more
+Dive deeper on the Ministry's website.

 Admission to school